+All dose equivalents will be in units of millirem, rounded to the nearest whole number and right justified within the appropriate field.
 If monitoring was not provided for a specific dose value, do not enter a value.
 Leave the field blank, padded with spaces, and enter NM in the corresponding measurement code field.

-Monitoring should be provided in accordance with the guidance provided in DOE G 441.1-3, Internal Dosimetry Program Guide for Use with Title 10, Code of Federal Regulations, Part 835, Occupational Radiation Program, dated 3-17-99.
+Occupational exposure monitoring should be provided in accordance with the guidance provided in the following DOE documents: DOE G 441.1-3A, Internal Dosimetry Program Guide for Use with Title 10, Code of Federal Regulations, Part 835, Occupational Radiation Program, dated6-11-2005 and DOE G 441.1-4A External Dosimetry Program Guide for Use with Title 10, Code of Federal Regulations, Part 835, Occupational Radiation Protection, dated 6-1-2005.